-A proof system or deductive system is characterized by a particular set of rules plus the general principles of how rules are grafted together to trees in natural deduction.
+13A proof system or deductive system is characterized by a particular set of rules plus the general principles of how rules are grafted together to trees in natural deduction.
 We will see this shortly, but note that natural deduction is just one style of proof systems.
 We call the rules in that particular set basic rules.
 Later we will see one can also derive rules.
 2.2 Formalizing Propositional Logic - We must formalize - 1.
-Language and semantics - 2.
+Language14 and semantics - 2.
 Deductive system 2.2 Formalizing Propositional Logic - We must formalize - 1.
-Language and semantics - 2.
-Deductive system - Here we will focus on formalizing the deductive machinery and say little about metatheorems (soundness and completeness).
+Language14 and semantics - 2.
+Deductive system - Here we will focus on formalizing the deductive machinery and say little about metatheorems15 (soundness and completeness16).
 2.2 Formalizing Propositional Logic - We must formalize - 1.
-Language and semantics - 2.
-Deductive system - Here we will focus on formalizing the deductive machinery and say little about metatheorems (soundness and completeness). - For labs we will carry out proofs using the Isabelle System.
-Isabelle supports a Natural Deduction deductive system.
-By language we mean the language of formulae.
+Language14 and semantics - 2.
+Deductive system - Here we will focus on formalizing the deductive machinery and say little about metatheorems15 (soundness and completeness16). - For labs we will carry out proofs using the Isabelle System.
+14By language we mean the language of formulae.
 We can also say that we define the (object) logic.
-Here "logic" is used in the narrower sense. $^{15}\text{A}$ metatheorem is a theorem about a proof system, as opposed to a theorem derived within the proof system.
+Here "logic" is used in the narrower sense. $^{15}\mathsf{A}$ metatheorem is a theorem about a proof system, as opposed to a theorem derived within the proof system.
 The statement "proof system XYZ is sound" is a metatheorem.
-A proof system is sound if only valid propositions can be derived in it.
+16A proof system is sound if only valid propositions can be derived in it.
 A proof system is complete if all valid propositions can be derived in it.
-2.3 Propositional Logic: Language and Semantics Propositions are built from a collection of (propositional) variables and closed under disjunction, conjunction, implication, $\dots$ In mathematics, logic and computer science, there are various notions of variable.
-In propositional logic, a variable stands for a proposition, i.e., a variable can be interpreted as True or False.
+2.3 Propositional Logic: Language Let a set V of (propositional) variables17 be given.
+L_P , the18 language of propositional logic, is defined by the following 17In mathematics, logic and computer science, there are various notions of variable.
+In propositional logic, a variable is a propositional variable, i.e., it stands for a proposition; it can be interpreted as True or False.
 This will be different in logics that we will learn about later.
-Propositional Logic: Language (2) More formally: Let a set V of variables be given. $L_P$ , the language of propositional logic, is the smallest set where: • X in $L_P$ if X in V.

-Strictly speaking, the definition of $L_P$ depends on V. A different choice of variables leads to a different language of propositional logic, and so we should not speak of the language of propositional logic, but rather of a language of propositional logic.
+18Strictly speaking, the definition of L_P depends on V. A different choice of variables leads to a different language of propositional logic, and so we should not speak of the language of propositional logic, but rather of a language of propositional logic.
 However, for propositional logic, one usually does not care much about the names of the variables, or about the fact that their number could be insufficient to write down a certain formula of interest.
 We usually assume that there are countably infinitely many variables.
 Later, we will be more fussy about this point.